gpiantoni/vtstask/README.md

 frequency.
 All experiments go through the same process:

 1. The logger indicates the experiment starts and logs all the variables used.
 2. The stimulation matrix is created using the signal created at the beginning of the program.
-   Subsequently, the signal is queued.
+Examples of a function creating such a matrix can be found in creatStimFingMat.m.
 3. If an input serial port is present, the program waits for a trigger to start the experiment.
 4. After the program starts, the logger logs the initial delay due to buffering and when each output is stimulated.
 NOTE: the logger runs parralel to but independently from the VTS.
    However, the logger seems to be accurate enough.

+The important functions and modules are commented.
+Some old functions and modules can be found in the 'deprecated' map.